neuefische/wd-flipped-classroom-curriculum/sessions/css-responsive/css-responsive.md

 - `vh` (viewport height): 1vh is 1% of the viewport height
 - `vw` (viewport width): 1vw is 1% of the viewport width
-- `em`: 1em is the current font size
+- `em`: 1em is the font size of the current element
 - `rem`: 1rem is the font size of the root element
-- `%`: 1% is 1% of the size of the parent element (this is calculated for width and height separately)
+- `%`: is relative to the related property of the parent or current element - every property has it's own rules what it is relative to:
+  - `width: 1%` is set relative to the parents element width
+  - `padding-top: 10%` means 10% of the parents height
+  - `font-size: 50%` means half as big as the parent font-size
+  - `transform: translateX(50%)` means translate on the x axis by 50% of the current elements width
 - `calc()`: allows you to combine multiple units and do math
   - e.g. `calc(100vh - 100px)`
   - or `calc(50% - 10rem)`